acadonis/Project-1-Space-Invaders/README.md

 ### Installation

-Fork the repository from github
+Fork the repository from github.

-Open the index.hmtl
+Open the index.html

 Shoot some invaders! (refresh when you want a new game :wink:)

 ### Brief